aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/pivot-tables/customize-globalization-settings-for-pivot-table/_index.md

             const file = fileInput.files[0];
             const arrayBuffer = await file.arrayBuffer();

-            // Instantiating a Workbook object by opening the uploaded Excel file const workbook = new Workbook(new Uint8Array(arrayBuffer));
+            // Instantiate a Workbook object by opening the uploaded Excel file const workbook = new Workbook(new Uint8Array(arrayBuffer));

             // Apply globalization settings and custom pivot table globalization settings workbook.settings.globalizationSettings = new AsposeCells.GlobalizationSettings();
             workbook.settings.globalizationSettings.pivotSettings = new CustomPivotTableGlobalizationSettings();

-            // Hide first worksheet that contains the data of the pivot table workbook.worksheets.get(0).isVisible = false;
+            // Hide the first worksheet that contains the data of the pivot table workbook.worksheets.get(0).isVisible = false;

-            // Access second worksheet
+            // Access the second worksheet
             const ws = workbook.worksheets.get(1);

             // Access the pivot table, refresh and calculate its data